-Practice Tip: Some advocates recommend that the medical professional identify the strongest diagnosis and focus on it, rather than include diagnoses for several impairments.
-One advocate notes, "The more included, the more potential to find an error."
-However, if the applicant cannot take the test due a combination of impairments, each of which would be insufficient grounds on its own, then the medical professional will need to make a strong case about how the impairments, considered together, amount to a severe impairment sufficient to support the N-648 application.
+Practice Tip: Advocates stress the importance of including all possible diagnoses which may impair an applicant's ability to meet the English and civics requirements.
+This is especially important for applicants with impairments such as depression, for which advocates report a high incidence of denials by USCIS.
+If the applicant cannot meet the English and civics requirements due to a combination of impairments, each of which would be insufficient grounds on its own, the medical professional must make a strong case for how the impairments, considered together, amount to a severe impairment sufficient to support the N-648 application.

-Second Requirement: The impairment(s) are "medically determinable."
+B. Second Requirement: The impairment(s) are "medically determinable."